YunoHost/doc/ssh.md

 ## What's SSH?

 **SSH** stands for Secure Shell, and refers to a protocol that allows to remotly control a machine using the command line interface (CLI).
-It is available by default on Linux and Mac OS / OSX.
-On Windows, unfortunately you might need to use the [PuTTy](http://www.fastcomet.com/tutorials/getting-started/putty) software.
+It is available by default in any terminal on Linux and Mac OS / OSX.
+On Windows, you may want to use [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) (after launching it, click on Session then SSH).

 ## During YunoHost installation